-On April 17, 1997, Independent School Conference Directors, along with Directors of State Championship events, were invited to attend an exploratory meeting concerning the formation of a state association to govern Independent School athletics.
-In response to this request, Dick Kemper (St. Christopher’s School) developed a Constitution for the Association that would serve as the basis for a discussion at a meeting held on December 15, 1997.
+On April 17, 1997, independent school conference commissioners and state championship directors were invited to attend an exploratory meeting concerning the formation of a state association to govern independent school athletics.
+In response to this request, Dick Kemper (St. Christopher's School) developed a constitution for the Association that would serve as the basis for a discussion at a meeting held on December 15, 1997.
 Bob Moore (Virginia Episcopal School) and Dick Kemper met to discuss the Constitution and generated an informational letter.

-On January 14, 1998 the letter was sent to those that showed an interest in participating in the discussion of an Association.
+On January 14, 1998 the letter was sent to those that showed an interest in participating in the discussion.
 The letter contained the following proposals:

 - two options for the name of the association

 - Classification for Divisions: (Division I enrollment under 100; Division II: enrollment from 101-200: Division III: enrollment 201 and above

 - Duties of the Executive Committee

 On February 4, 1998 an inaugural meeting was held at St. Christopher's School in Richmond, Virginia to discuss the items proposed.
 Though a snow storm across the state limited attendance, the following individuals were able to attend this meeting: